 If you love the combination of apples and caramel, you might also be interested in taking a look at these recipes for toffee apple crumble recipe, double apple caramel bundt cake, caramel apple cheesecake bars and these indulgent but oh so good salted caramel apple cinnamon scones.

-I’ve been meaning to try a mincemeat crumble for ages now.
-I make Mary Berry’s mincemeat loaf cakes and these Mincemeat Muffins without fail every Christmas, but I also really loved the idea of incorporating mincemeat in a warming pudding.
+I’ve been meaning to try an apple and mincemeat crumble for ages now.
+I make Mary Berry’s mincemeat loaf cakes, mincemeat shorbread bars and these Mincemeat Muffins without fail every Christmas, but I also really loved the idea of incorporating mincemeat in a warming pudding.

 I had originally thought of using pears in this recipe, but I had quite a lot of apples to use up so went with that instead.